-If the school is unable to contact any of the emergency numbers provided, and is concerned for the welfare of the pupil, we may request a Welfare Check from the police.
+If the school is unable to contact any of the emergency numbers provided, has not made contact through a home visit and is concerned for the welfare of the pupil, we may request a Welfare Check from the police.

-5. Rewarding Good and Improved Attendance
+11. Rewarding Good and Improved Attendance